 I had to process the fact that I could have seven days left to live.

 It was a terrifying, painful experience, and I had to be given Valium just to get me to stop shaking.
 Because extreme levels of anxiety is also one of the first symptoms of rabies.

 Getting the all-clear wasn’t as glorious as I’d expected, as I began to develop many additional and just-as-scary symptoms — from my fingertips going completely numb to bleeding all over my hostel bed.
-It was horrendous to live through, and I shared all the gory details on my Patreon.
+It was horrendous to live through.

 The most important thing to know, though, is that I’m okay now.